jazart/PhoneBuzz/README.md

-# PhoneBuzz - Play fizzbuzz on the phone!.
+# PhoneBuzz - Play fizzbuzz on the phone!

 This webapp uses Tomcat 9.0 webook running on port 8080 and ngrok to create a domain to host the file on.
 Please download ngrok here: https://ngrok.com/download.